tier4/caret_report/README.md

         - It is useful for each package developers, also to investigate a problem
         - Link to sample : todo
     - `check_callback_sub` : Check gap between publishment and subscription callback frequency
-        - This report shows subscription callback functions which doesn't wake up appropreately
+        - This report shows subscription callback functions which doesn't wake up appropriately
         - It is useful to find out nodes which may have a problem.
 Please use this result as subsidiary data
         - Link to sample : todo
     - `check_callback_timer` : Check gap between timer frequency and timer callback frequency
-        - This report shows timer callback functions which doesn't wake up appropreately
+        - This report shows timer callback functions which doesn't wake up appropriately
         - It is useful to find out nodes which may have a problem.
 Please use this result as subsidiary data
         - Link to sample : todo
 - Path analysis